TYPO3-Documentation/T3DocTeam/Documentation/Drafts/ContributionGuideCore/HowToWriteAGoodBugReport.rst

 "Bug in Backend"
 ~~~~~~~~~~~~~~~~

-**Much too vague.** A better title might be for example: "Moving pages in the
+**Too vague.** A better title might be for example: "Moving pages in the
 pagetree fails with Drag'n'drop".